nathwill/chef-haproxy-ng/README.md

 # haproxy-ng cookbook

-* This cookbook is currently an alpha quality release. *
+_NOTE_: / This cookbook is currently an alpha quality release. /

 While it is believed to provide useful functionality, it has not been thoroughly tested 'in the field', and is subject to rapid change.